pranjalsinha1205/AndroidDevelopmentClass/README.md

 onRestart() -> when the activity either comes back to interact with user or finish running

 onDestroy() -> when the activity ends

+# Android studio

+Gradle is kind of a compiler which builds the android project

+To make a project just go to file>new project>(write all the stuff)>finish

+***Android Studio Components***

+i) AndroidManifest in manifests work as an index

+ii) in kotlin + java we have the main file

+iii) in res we have many different stuff for frontend

+iv) in drawable we have images

+v) in layout there are diff layouts like horizontal, vertical, etc.

+vi) rest three will be taught in the third unit